Biqing-Qi/Biqing-Qi.github.io/_pages/includes/others.md

     - Master's Student in control science at Harbin Institute of Technology
   - **Yicheng Niu**
     -  LLMs Inference Optimization，
-    -  Master's Student in Statistics
+    -  Master's Student in Statistics at Harbin Institute of Technology
   - **Xueyao Wan**
     - LLMs within Graph Learning
     - Master's Student in control science at Harbin Institute of Technology